 How Tencent’s Appeal To Western Games Companies Drives Its Global Gaming Domination

-Tencent announced a $90 million investment into Pocket Games, a US-based studio best known for its major titles Episode and War Dragons.
+Tencent announced a $90 million investment into Pocket Gems, a US-based studio best known for its major titles Episode and War Dragons.

 It is hardly news that Tencent has been on a gaming acquisition spree over the past few years.
 But looking at the characteristics of companies Tencent has invested in or has fully acquired, paints a strong image of the Chinese behemoth’s global expansion strategy.

 The trend that immediately stands out is that most major gaming companies Tencent has invested in over the past years are non-Asian companies that have great traction around the world, but particularly in non-Asian markets.
 These include Supercell, Riot Games, Glu Mobile, Epic Games, Miniclip, Robot Entertainment and now, Pocket Gems.

 While the sheer amount of capital Tencent is able to spend clearly plays a role, the key appeal of offers made by Tencent, is that it has the competitive advantage to effectively take established gaming companies to China – which has surpassed the US in terms of App Store revenues towards the end of 2016.
 Thus, for any successful gaming company that has saturated non-Asian markets, China is the main gateway to finding significant incremental revenue growth.
 However, without a local player, this has often proved impossible to achieve for non-Asian companies.